dayyass/pytorch-ner/README.md

 # pytorch_ner
-Pipeline for training NER models using PyTorch
+Pipeline for training NER models using PyTorch.